OHCRN/enrolment-ui/README.md

 # enrolment-ui
-Enrolment portal UI for new participants to self-reigster
+Enrolment portal UI for new participants to self-register